uvalib/guides/js/REACT-JSX.md

-#  React/JSX Style Guide -Airbnb based
+# React/JSX Style Guide - Airbnb-based

 *A mostly reasonable approach to React and JSX*